alanphys/BeamSchemeV1/docs/BSHelp4.rst

 System Requirements
 ===================

 BeamScheme can run on a variety of platforms and operating systems.
-Currently EPS is compiled for:
+Currently BeamScheme is compiled for:

 - Windows 7 or higher

-- Fedora 34 running KDE 5 with Qt 5.6
+- Fedora 42 running KDE 5 with Qt 5.15

 The program needs approximately 10 MB of disk space to install.
 A 19" monitor or larger is not essential but will make viewing easier.
 BeamScheme should not be viewed